SimpleWzard/school-projects/README.md

 # school-projects
-All or almost my projects made when i was on school
+All or almost my projects made when I was on school